vuxcode/pr1-project-BirdiePhoenix/bug-list.md

 8. Problem: In the BishopMovement- and RookMovement-functions the while-loops added squares to the legalMoves-array above or under the squareNames index range.
    Solution: Made the while-loops check if possibleMoves +/- x is larger than 0 or smaller than 63
 9. Problem: When changing the chosenPiece-variable into the pieceVar-variable bugs appeard becaus i didn't change it on all places needed
+10. Problem: A lot of bugs when I tried to replace the prompts and alerts with html.
+    Solution: Had to go back to the last saved version.